ruhani-j/boardventure-boardgame/report.md

-By drawing inspiration from *The Game of Life's* turn-based structure, chance-based movement, and event-driven spaces, our game aims to provide an engaging and interactive experience while introducing dynamic mini-games and animations to set it apart.
+By drawing inspiration from *The Game of Life's* turn-based structure, chance-based movement, and event-driven spaces, our game aims to provide an engaging and interactive experience while introducing dynamic action cards and animations to set it apart.

 **b.
 Second Related Work/Inspiration:** Monopoly